 - Digital Sense-Making: How SEEK Students Narrate their Transition

-Blogging For Your Health analyzes how participants write in the blog setting as compared to a more private MS Word setting.
+This project analyzes how participants write in the blog setting as compared to a more private MS Word setting.
 For this project Kreniske is building a blog that will serve as the hub for his participants’ posts.
 He will then compare these posts to writings created by an equivalent sample of participants writing created in MS Word.

 Philip Kreniske, Developmental Psychology